risk-first/website/risks/Risk-Landscape.md

 |[Map And Territory Risk](Map-And-Territory-Risk.md)    |Risks due to the fact that people don't see the world as it really is.
 (After all, they're working off different, imperfect [Internal Models](../thinking/Glossary.md#internal-model).)|
 |[Operational Risk](Operational-Risk.md)                |Software is embedded in a system containing people, buildings, machines and other services.
 Operational risk considers this wider picture of risk associated with running a software service or business in the real world.|

 After the last stop on the tour, in [Staging and Classifying](Staging-And-Classifying.md) we'll have a recap about what we've seen and make some guesses about how things fit together.

+Also on that page is a [periodic table](Staging-And-Classifying.md#towards-a-periodic-table-of-risks) showing a diagrammatic view of how all these risks fit together.

 ## Causation & Correlation